AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Reverse Engg/Arm Assembly 1.md

 ```
 Here its checked if 0 == returned stuff then it goes to .LC0.
-Since we didnt obtain 0 we need to subtract 821 from 0 therefor answer is 821 convert it to hex and then wrap it in picoCTF{}
+Since we didnt obtain 0 we need to subtract 1728 from 1728 to get 0, therefore answer is 1728 convert it to hex and then wrap it in picoCTF{}
 ```

 What you learned through solving this challenge: